paulheu/PyFrontierLiveDPS/README.md

+NOTE on fork:
 NONE of this is my work, I just made changes for it to work with Frontier and run on Windows with latest Python..

 # PyEveLiveDPS <img src="/app.ico" width="40" height="40">